ingalls/hecate-example/README.md

 Follow the instructions in [ingalls/Hecate](https://github.com/ingalls/hecate) for getting a hecate instance running.

-Once running, run populate.sh to populate the database.
+Once running, run `node index.js` to populate the database.